wp-plugins/work-the-flow-file-upload/README.txt

 * Minor updates to the workflow demo.

 == Upgrade Notice ==
+= 2.5.2 =
+* Reverted additional security measures introduced in 2.5.0, this was causing "Empty File Upload errors" during uploads.
+* Users of 2.5.0 and 2.5.1 should update asap.

 = 2.5.1 =
 * Bug fix for admin add workflow button not working (broken in 2.5.0)
 * Bug fix for unable to save workflows with a workflow id ending in 0, so workflows with id=10, 20 .. etc would fail to save any changes during editing.